 Patients who have failed other therapies may be evaluated for total pancreatectomy followed by autologous islet cell transplantation.
 In North Texas, this innovative procedure is available only at Baylor University Medical Center in Dallas.
 Baylor Dallas is among the top five centers in the United States to offer this procedure in terms of the number of cases.

 In this procedure, the pancreas is surgically removed and taken to the laboratory where the patient’s own islet cells are extracted.
 Islet cells produce insulin that helps the body to control blood glucose level.
-The isolated islet cells are then infused into the patient’s liver through the portal vein, where they take hold and ideally begin to produce insulin again on their own.
+The isolated islet cells are then infused into the patient’s liver through the portal vein, where they take hold and ideally begin to produce insulin.
 This may allow the patient to become less dependent on insulin or not dependent on insulin at all, thus avoiding the diagnosis of brittle diabetes.
-Importantly, the patient is relieved of much or all of the pain they had experienced.
+Importantly, the patient is relieved of much or all of the pain experienced before transplant.

 “Auto islet cell transplantation is an important treatment option for patients,” says Bashoo Naziruddin, PhD, director of the Islet Cell Laboratory at Baylor Dallas and adjunct professor at Baylor University in Waco.
 “Yet despite improvements made in the past two decades, early islet graft loss and sustained islet function remain a challenge.
 During the isolation procedure and immediately after infusion into the patient, we have discovered that up to 50 percent of islet cells are lost due to inflammation.
 Therefore, reducing inflammation during transplant may be an important step for improving transplant outcomes.”